onzfonz/comp227/src/content/3/en/part3d.md

 ![Screenshot of WebStorm ESlint plugin showing less errors after save](../../images/3/custom/eslint_after_save.png)

-ESlint has a vast array of [rules](https://eslint.org/docs/rules/) that are easy to take into use by editing the *.eslintrc.js* file.
+ESlint has a vast array of [rules](https://eslint.org/docs/rules/) that are easy to take into use by editing the *.estlintrc.cjs* file.

 Let's add the [eqeqeq](https://eslint.org/docs/rules/eqeqeq) rule that warns us if equality is checked with anything other than `===` (like `==`).
 The rule is added under the `rules` field in the configuration file.